FILTER RESULTS × Close

 1984.1417

-Antonio Prieto made the focus of this shallow wide soup bowl a charming peacock line drawing.
-But instead of being brazen, which peacocks tend to do, this one has their tail feathers drawn together in a clever pose.
-The drawing is reminiscent of European folk art animal drawings and the wide blue band frames the peacock.
-Prieto frequently drew whimsical birds on his work.
-Clearly, he had exceptional brush skills.
-“There is a difference between good pottery and ceramics,” Antonio Prieto once wrote.
-“To me, good pottery, besides expressing the character and personality of the creator, expresses the character and potentialities of the materials.
+The focus of this wide, shallow Bowl is a charming line drawing of a peacock.
+But instead of the brazen, upright tail typical of peacocks, Antonio Prieto has drawn one with tail feathers sketched in a sprightly attitude resembling animal drawings in the European folk tradition.
+Prieto frequently drew whimsical birds in his work; clearly, he had exceptional brush skills.
+“To me, good pottery,” he once wrote, “besides expressing the character and personality of the creator, expresses the character and potentialities of the materials.
 I do not think you can separate them and have sound work.”

 Billie Sessions, PhD.